ricado-group/dotnet-logging/README.md

-# dotnet-logging
+# RICADO.Logging
-Logging Providers for .NET Core Applications
+A Logging Provider for .NET 5 Applications